dlang/DIPs/DIPs/DIP-2NNN-QFS.md

 Storage classes and attributes can be interchanged.
-If the storage class is lexically behind the attribute, e.g. `align (…) static` or `extern (…) static`, the programmer cannot have intended the parentheses denote a type, as types must be behind the last storage class or attribute.
+If the storage class is lexically behind the attribute, e.g. `align (…) static` or `extern (…) static`, the programmer cannot have intended the parentheses denote a type because types are denoted after the last storage class or attribute.

 In case the storage class is first, e.g. `static align (…)` or `static extern (…)`,